ishween/Team2A/README.md

 ## 👩🏽‍💻 **Setup and Installation**

-**Provide step-by-step instructions so someone else can run your code and reproduce your results.
-Depending on your setup, include:**

-* How to clone the repository
-* How to install dependencies
-* How to set up the environment
-* How to access the dataset(s)
-* How to run the notebook or scripts

-## 1. Getting Started: Setting Up Your Local Environment
+# 1. Getting Started: Setting Up Your Local Environment

 Since this is a private repository, you will **clone** it directly to your computer.